PierrePaul/pierrepaul/content/blog/2023/drupalcon-pittsburgh-first-day.md

 Jam pack...
 ----

-Like any other conference like this, it's hard to really get people interest level in specific sessions.
+Like any other conference like this, it's hard to really guess people interest level in specific sessions.
 I've attended a few sessions today where people had to watch the entire 50 minutes of the session standing up.
 My first session, I guess it was my own fault for arriving right on time, was full.
 I did not repeat the same mistake today.

 The takeaway